florish/florish/_drafts/code-reviews-feature-reviews.md

 As I see things, QA and UA are mostly considered as steps taken _after_ code reviews have been performed.
 While useful as extra safeguards, it's not the same as including this perspective into the code review process itself.

+In lack of a better name, let's stick to _feature review_ for the rest of this post and define it as "reviewing a feature's usefulness from an end user's perspective".

 ## Back to the feature

+Now we have two concepts: code review and feature review.

 Let's do a thought experiment for a moment.
 Say we're working on an application, which currently has one feature called A. The customer requested a new feature called B, which got built and is currently awaiting peer review.
 Let's look at this from a code and a feature perspective.

 What would a _code_ review reveal?
 I'd say a code review is considered with how we got from A to B. Logic can be optimized, edge cases tackled, bugs avoided, and so on.

 In reviewing the _feature_, we're considering something else: are we getting from A to B in the first place?
-By trying out the application itself without looking at the code underneath, we force ourself to take on the perspective of an outsider.
+By trying out the application without looking at the code underneath, we force ourself to take on the perspective of an outsider.
 In my view, this is the only way to get close to the experience end users will have once the feature is rolled out.
 Often, I find myself asking questions like: does this 'feel' right?
 And it might even raise the question whether B was such a good idea in the first place.
 Isn't C what we actually meant, now that we see B in action?

 Visually, this could look something like this: